An Indivisible Group

 119th Street: ACLU

-119th Street: NTEU/Union Solidarity
+119th Street: Union Solidarity

 Plus: Bring jars of peanut butter and jelly for Peggy’s Pantry, a free, no-barrier front-yard pantry in Johnson County.